 My favorite time zone to live in

-Over the years I’ve lived on both the East Coast and West Coast of the United States, though I’ve also spent a significant amount of time over my travels in virtually every time zone.
+Over the years I’ve lived on both the East Coast and West Coast of the United States, though I’ve also spent a significant amount of time over the course of my travels in virtually every time zone.
 While I have a general preference for the West Coast lifestyle, personally I far prefer living on the East Coast in terms of the time zone.
 Why?

 - I’m a morning person nowadays, and I naturally wake up well before 5AM (in fairness, I also go to bed really early); not only do I love watching the sun rise every morning, but I also love the feeling of getting a head start, and being able to get stuff done before most people are even awake